-In connection with the ban on adding unused chemicals, including chemical residues and other waste in drainage water to be discharged to sea pursuant to this section, reference is made to Section 66, second subsection, and to Chapter 22 of the Pollution Regulations (in Norwegian only).
+Drainage water and other oily water not treated and then discharged to the sea from the facility in accordance with Section 60a, or injected, are wastes and should be brought to an approved recipient ashore.
+In connection with the ban on adding unused chemicals, including chemical residues and other waste in drainage water and other oily water to be discharged to sea pursuant to this section, reference is made to Section 66, second subsection, and to Chapter 22 of the Pollution Control Regulations (in Norwegian only).